besmirzanaj/ansible_role_avast_antivirus/README.md

 ### OS

 A Debian or RHEL family systemd based Linux system.

+The role needs to be run with root permissions.
+Use `become: true` if using a normal user with sudo permissions.

+When using this role, please gather ansible facts first

 ### License file